 There are several solutions to help crack down on online credit card fraud - one is technology known as tokenization.
 With this, cardholder data such as expiration dates and card numbers are replaced with a unique number series.
 Even if payment systems are hacked into, criminals would not be able access card data shielded by the token numbers.

 With the amount of fraudulent activity rising, it is important for consumers to review their accounts and credit reports to check for errors.
 This helps to identify potential issues quickly so that you can recoup stolen money as fast as possible, and keep your personal finances in check.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 If you want more credit, check out MoneyTips' list of credit card offers.